psycedelicAI/high-security-facility-concept/README.md

 > **A conceptual trust architecture framework for high-security facilities and other controlled environments.**

-It has been developed primarily around high-security technical environments, but parts of the model may also have adaptation potential in other contexts where:
+It has been developed primarily around high-security technical environments, but parts of the model may have adaptation potential in other contexts where:

 - trust is contextual
 - movement matters